charlenetolentino/mattsnotes/401-main/reading401-07.md

   1. more auth
   1. how to make apps more secure

-- What are you most excited about trying to implement or see how it works?
+- Who are you most excited about trying to implement or see how it works?
   1. auth